Micellar water: skincare benefits and uses

 If you are using micellar water as a wash or toner, it can also be applied in between skincare steps and throughout the day if you feel like your skin needs a boost.
 This can feel especially soothing on hot days when your face gets sweaty.

-Since you do not need to rinse your face after using micellar water (it should just dry), this makes it perfect for travel, using after an intense gym session, or while working in a hot office.
+Since you do not need to rinse your face after using micellar water - you can just leave it to dry - this makes it perfect for travel, using after an intense gym session, or while working in a hot office.
 You can buy micellar water in mini sizes, which will fit in a bag or pocket.

 Can you use micellar water on your hair?